FestCat/festcat-clunits-builder/README.md

 ### Setup

-This step copies the necessary files from festvox, and the recordings and text prompts in festival format to the template directory.
+This step copies the necessary files from festvox, the recordings and the text prompts (in festival format) to the template directory.

 ### Prompts